Mishawaka Catholic Youth Ministry

 Someone dynamic.
 Someone relatable.
 Someone faithfully Catholic.
 Not two out of three.
 A minister who can hold a room full of middle-schoolers on a Wednesday night, sit with a high-schooler asking hard questions about the faith on Thursday, and lead a young adult study on Friday — and do all three as a whole person.

 This is not one parish's hire.
-St. Joseph, St. Monica, St. Bavo, St. Anthony, and Queen of Peace are together funding one full-time Director, supported by one lay commission, serving all of our young people as one community — because we are stronger together than apart.
+St. Joseph, St. Monica, St. Bavo, and Queen of Peace are together funding one full-time Director, supported by one lay commission, serving all of our young people as one community — because we are stronger together than apart.

 How It Works — The Commission

-The Commission is a standing team of at least seven lay men and women drawn from across the five parishes.
+The Commission is a standing team of at least seven lay men and women drawn from across the four parishes.
 Our job is to make the Director's ministry possible — to carry the weight of everything that is not ministry, so the Director can give themselves entirely to the young.

 One lay representative from each parish, plus commission members serving in specific roles.
-Together, we hire, support, and hold accountable the Director of Youth & Young Adult Ministry — so five busy pastors do not have to manage the ministry day-to-day.
+Together, we hire, support, and hold accountable the Director of Youth & Young Adult Ministry — so four busy pastors do not have to manage the ministry day-to-day.

 Event logistics, communications, budgets, volunteer coordination, safe-environment compliance, family outreach.
 Commission members carry the operational work so the Director can focus entirely on what matters: being with teens and young adults.